Insan Jaag Utha: Production

 Early in his career, Samanta had directed only crime thrillers including Inspector (1956) and Howrah Bridge (1958).
-A few days after the success of Howrah Bridge (1958), which was directed and also produced by him, he began working on Insan Jaag Utha.
-Insan Jaag Utha was a film with social and patriotic themes, and this was an attempt by Samanta to shift to making social films.
+A few days after the success of Howrah Bridge (1958), which was directed and also produced by him, he began working on Insān Jaag Utha.
+Insān Jaag Utha was a film with social and patriotic themes, and this was an attempt by Samanta to shift to making social films.
 A large part of the film was shot on location at the Nagarjuna Saagar Dam, and the whole crew stayed in several guest rooms situated near the dam.

 Soundtrack

 The soundtrack of the film was composed by S. D. Burman, with lyrics by Shailendra.
 It is noted for the duet Jaanu Jaanu Ri sung by Asha Bhosle and Geeta Dutt, which was shot on location at the under-construction Nagarjuna Sagar Dam.

 Reception

 Critical reception

 Shoma A. Chatterjee of Upperstall found the film's storyline to be "powerful" and its songs to be "beautiful".
 Filmfare had mentioned Madhubala's performance as Gauri in the film among her best performances.